 The subject may withdraw his/her consent to participate in the study at any time.
 A subject is considered as enrolled in the study when he/she has signed the ICF.
-A eCRF must not be started, nor may any study specific procedure be performed for a given subject, without having obtained his/her written consent to participate in the study.
+A eCRF must not be started, nor may any study specific procedure be performed for a given subject, without having obtained opon signing the Informed Consent and Assent Form (as applicable), the subject will be provided with a subject identification card in the language of the subject.
+The Investigator will in the subject identifying information and medical emergency contact information.
+The Investigator will instruct the subject to keep the card with him/h.